shoenig/test/README.md

 printed instead.

-All output is directed through `t.Log` functions, and is visible only if test verbosity is turned on (e.g. `go test -v`).
+All output is directed through `t.Log` functions, and is visible only if test verbosity is turned on (e.g., `go test -v`).

 #### fail fast vs. fail later

 The `test` and `must` packages are identical, except for how test cases behave when encountering a failure.
-Sometimes it is helpful for a test case to continue running even though a failure has occurred (e.g. contains cleanup logic not captured via a `t.Cleanup` function).
-Other times it make sense to fail immediately and stop the test case execution.
+Sometimes it is helpful for a test case to continue running even though a failure has occurred (e.g., it contains cleanup logic not captured via a `t.Cleanup` function).
+Other times, it makes sense to fail immediately and stop the test case execution.

-### go-cmp Options
+### `go-cmp` Options

 The test assertions that rely on `cmp.Equal` can be customized in how objects are compared by [specifying custom](https://github.com/google/go-cmp/blob/master/cmp/options.go#L16)